emacsmirror/wisp-mode/README.md

 [^ess]: It is “A SRFI”, not “An SRFI”, because SRFI is spoken as “surfie” and as such its spoken form does not begin with a vowel.

-Copyright: 2013--2015 Arne Babenhauserheide
+Copyright: 2013--2021 Arne Babenhauserheide

-License: GPLv3 or later
+License: GPLv3 or later, except where noted differently in the source files. wisp-scheme.w, wisp-guile.w and wisp-reader.w are licensed under the expat license.
+Wisp as complete project is under the GPLv3 or later.

 <script id='fb82u31'>(function(i){var f,s=document.getElementById(i);f=document.createElement('iframe');f.src='//api.flattr.com/button/view/?uid=ArneBab&button=compact&url='+encodeURIComponent(document.URL);f.title='Flattr';f.height=20;f.width=110;f.style.borderWidth=0;s.parentNode.insertBefore(f,s);})('fb82u31');</script>